-- 1. Route the wires (hot, neutral, and ground) from the inverter's AC OUTPUT to the AC electrical sub-panel (or outlets, if using the output breaker versions) through the other strain relief clamp.
-Tighten the strain relief clamp securely on the wires. - Connect the hot (black) wire from the HOT 1 OUT terminal to the sub-panel main breaker (or to the hot connections on the outlets, if using the output breaker versions).
-Tighten the HOT 1 OUT terminal to 16 in lbf (1.8 N-m).
+- 5. Route the wires (hot, neutral, and ground) through the unused strain relief clamp on the inverter (Figure 1-2, Item 8) to the AC electrical sub-panel (or outlets, if using the output breaker versions).
+Tighten the strain relief clamp securely on the wires. - 6.
+Connect the hot (BLACK) wire from the inverter's AC HOT 1 OUT terminal to the sub-panel main breaker (or to the hot connections on the outlets, if using the output breaker versions).
+Tighten the AC HOT 1 OUT terminal to 16 lbf-in (1.8 N-m).

-Info: Depending on the AC wiring configuration, you may need to connect a wire to the HOT 2 OUT terminal, refer to your configuration drawing (Figure 2-9 to 2-13).
+Info: Depending on the AC wiring configuration, you may need to connect a wire to the HOT 2 OUT terminal, refer to your configuration drawing (Figure 2-11 to 2-14).

-3. Connect the neutral (white) from the NEUT OUT terminal to the sub-panel's neutral busbar (or to the neutral connection on the outlets, if using the output breaker versions).
-Tighten the NEUT OUT terminal to 16 in lbf (1.8 N-m).
+7. Connect the neutral (WHITE) from the NEUT OUT terminal to the sub-panel's neutral busbar (or to the hot connections on the outlets, if using the output breaker versions).
+Tighten the NEUT OUT terminal to 16 lbf-in (1.8 N-m).